Tangy Cucumber Salad

 2 teaspoons Dijon mustard

-1 medium red onion, thinly sliced
+1/4 of a medium red onion, thinly sliced

-Rinse cucumbers with cold water then squeeze excess water from them.
-(To make this easy, we add the cucumbers to a clean dish towel then tie it up and squeeze).
+Rinse cucumbers with cold water, then squeeze excess water from them.
+(To make this easy, we add the cucumbers to a clean dish towel, then tie it up and squeeze).

-Variation – Add Lettuce: After marinating the cucumbers, you will notice quite a bit of liquid will be sitting at the bottom of the bowl.
+- Variation – Add Lettuce: After marinating the cucumbers, you will notice quite a bit of liquid will be sitting at the bottom of the bowl.
 If you would like, transfer some of the liquid to a small bowl then whisk in 2 to 4 tablespoons of olive oil, making a salad dressing.
 Then, tear up lettuce leaves, toss with dressing and serve cucumbers on top.

-We like the cucumbers thinly sliced.
+- We like the cucumbers thinly sliced.
 You have two choices when slicing — use a sharp knife or use a mandoline slicer.
-If you have it, the mandoline really does wonders with making things go quickly.
+If you have it, the mandoline does wonders with making things go quickly.
 If you’re using a mandoline, buy yourself a kevlar glove for safety.

-Nutrition facts: The nutrition facts provided below are estimates.
+- Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA Supertracker recipe calculator to calculate approximate values.

 If you make this recipe, snap a photo and hashtag it #inspiredtaste — We love to see your creations on Instagram and Facebook!
 Find us: @inspiredtaste

-The full recipe post can be found on Inspired Taste here: http://www.inspiredtaste.net/23150/tangy-cucumber-salad-recipe/
+The full recipe post can be found on Inspired Taste here: https://www.inspiredtaste.net/23150/tangy-cucumber-salad-recipe/